mikeshulman/narya/README.md

 | inr. (b : B) : Sum A B
 ]
 ```
-When all the arguments are written this way, the output type can be omitted since we know what it must be (the datatype being defined):
+When all the arguments (if any) are written this way, the output type can be omitted since we know what it must be (the datatype being defined):
 ```
 def Sum (A B : Type) : Type ≔ data [
 | inl. (a : A)